-Reassembling the U2 after breakdown for shipping
+Reassembling the Sport 2 or Sport 3 after breakdown for shipping

 - 1. Lay the glider down on its back (bag zipper up) on a smooth, clean work surface.
-Unzip the glider bag, pull it off of the glider at the front and rear, and unfold the sail to it's full length.
-Remove the wing tip cover bags and the velcro sail ties from the glider, and unroll the sail part way. - 2.
+Unzip the glider bag, pull it off of the glider at the front and rear, and unfold the sail to its full length.
+Remove the wing tip cover bags and the Velcro sail ties from the glider, and unroll the sail part way. - 2.
 Identify the rear leading edges as to left and right in order to make sure you are mounting the correct rear leading edge into the correct front.
 Check the "right" / "left" label or marking on the rear leading edges.
 Remember that the right leading edge is to your left as you look from the rear when the glider is upside down.
 If the leading edges are not marked, identify left and right by consideration of the following: The sprogs are mounted to the back side of the leading edges, the sprog cables are attached to the top of the leading edges, and the wand receptacle is at the outboard end of the leading edge.
-The photo below shows the left rear leading edge, in a right side up orientation.
+The photo below shows the right rear leading edge, in a right side up orientation.

-- 3. Working on one wing at a time, and working with the appropriate rear leading edge, fold the outer sprog which is attached to the rear leading edge "forward" against the rear leading edge.
-Turn the rear leading edge upside down (because the glider is lying on its back, upside down) and slide the front end of the rear leading edge tube into the sail through the outboard sprog access zipper, leaving the sprog outside of the sail. - 4.
-Then continue to slide the rear leading edge forward, allowing the sprog end to remain outside the sail, and slide the rear leading edge into the front leading edge.
-Align the rear leading edge properly so that the sprog bracket is on the inside of the leading edge, and slide the rear leading edge forward, rotating as necessary, until the slot in the rear leading edge engages securely on the pin in the front leading edge.
+- 3. Working on one wing at a time, and working with the appropriate rear leading edge, fold the sprog which is attached to the rear leading edge "forward" against the rear leading edge.
+Turn the rear leading edge upside down (because the glider is lying on its back, upside down) and slide the rear end of the rear leading edge tube into the sail through the opening at the sprog zipper. - 4.
+Slide the rear leading edge forward, with the sprog outside the sail, and slide the rear leading edge into the front leading edge.
+Align the rear leading edge properly so that the sprog bracket is on the inside of the leading edge.
+On the Sport 2, you will slide the rear leading edge forward, rotating as necessary, until the slot in the rear leading edge engages securely on the pin in the front leading edge.
 When the rear leading edge is fully engaged, you will not be able to rotate it.
+On the Sport 3, you will slide the rear leading edge forward until the forward edge of the blue tape on the rear leading edge aligns with the rear edge.
+At this point you should be able to align one of the two holes in the front leading edge with one of the three holes in the rear leading edge, and install the clevis pin through theses holes, from the outside or front side towards the inside or rear side, and then install the safety ring.

 5. Find the sail mount strap and stretch it towards the rear of the leading edge.
 Position the sail mount strap on the bottom of the leading edge tube (which will be on top with the glider upside down) and make sure the strap is not wrapped around the tube or twisted.
 Remove the safety ring from the clevis pin located five inches from end of the leading edge, remove the clevis pin, and pass it through the tang in the sail mount webbing.
-Re-install the clevis pin in the leading edge, and re-install the safety ring on the clevis pin.
+Reinstall the clevis pin in the leading edge, and reinstall the safety ring on the clevis pin.
 Check again to make sure that the sail mount strap is mounted to the bottom of the leading edge tube and not twisted or wrapped around the tube.